AndreaAquino/CyberSecurityPortfolio/Risk Assesments/readme.md

 ###  1. Tech Company Client – APT34 Risk Assessment
 **Case Study:** DATACOM | The Forage Simulation

-As part of a simulated consultancy engagement with **Datacom**, I completed a comprehensive risk assessment following a targeted attack by **APT34**, a state-sponsored Advanced Persistent Threat group.
+As part of a simulated consultancy engagement with **Datacom Job Simulation**, I completed a comprehensive risk assessment following a targeted attack by **APT34**, a state-sponsored Advanced Persistent Threat group.
 I assumed the role of a cybersecurity consultant tasked with identifying risk exposures and advising on mitigation strategies after the compromise of a major tech client's internal systems.

-The attack led to the **exfiltration of sensitive customer data and intellectual property**, prompting an urgent review of the client’s internal security posture.
+While the answer sample indicate Risk on assets in a general level, I decided, based on the APT The attack led to the **exfiltration of sensitive customer data and intellectual property**, prompting an urgent review of the client’s internal security posture.

 ---